HANNAHLEE345/HANNAHLEE345.github.io/index.md

 **2nd Update**

 Okay, now the page is working as I want it to work.
-It has teb menus on the left side and the contents are on the right side.
+It has tab menus on the left side and the contents are on the right side.
 Updating on the page takes time.
 Why does it take this long??

 There needs to be both layouts **html file** and posts **md file**.